WLCG-AuthZ-WG/common-jwt-profile/profile.md

 `fully.qualified.domain` is a full DNS name or alias for the client host, combined with a `scope` claim containing **`host.auth`**.

-It probably makes the most sense to obtain these types of tokens using the [Client credentials flow](#526-client-credentials-flow) where the client holds its own client ID and secret.
+These types of tokens are intended to be obtained using the [Client credentials flow](#526-client-credentials-flow) where the client holds its own client ID and secret.
+In that case RFC 9068 section 2.2 indicates that the value of the `sub` claim SHOULD correspond to the client ID, so the recommended way to do that is for the `host:fully.qualified.domain` to be defined first in the client ID and from there copied into the `sub`.

 ## 2.3.
 Identity Assurance
 ([ToC](#toc-110))